 You can even add two subs for better bass response in your room.

 Alternatively, you can create an excellent compact music system by pairing a sub with one of the smaller wireless speakers, like the One or Five.
+If you’ve got the money, these work best as a stereo pair.

 Paul started the Home Cinema Guide to help less-experienced users get the most out of today's audio-visual technology.
 He has been a sound, lighting and audio-visual engineer for around 20 years.
 At home, he has spent more time than is probably healthy installing, configuring, testing, de-rigging, fixing, tweaking, re-installing again (and sometimes using) various pieces of hi-fi and home cinema equipment.
 You can find out more here.